 A: Absolutely.
 While the basic training may be similar between schools that offer medical assistant programs, UMA is pleased to offer an extensive list of student services, all included in our competitively priced tuition.3 UMA is a school that offers medical assistant training programs which include one-on-one tutoring, on-the-job training (unpaid), help with writing your resume, job interview coaching and job search assistance.

-Q: What types of medical assistant classes would I take at UMA?
+Q: What types of medical assistant courses would I take at UMA?

-A: As a medical assistant student at UMA, you’ll take classes on a wide range of topics.
+A: As a medical assistant student at UMA, you’ll take courses on a wide range of topics.
 You’ll study the human body (anatomy), medicine (pharmacology), how to perform clinical procedures related to patient illness, conditions, injuries and diseases, and more.
-To see a complete list of the classes you would take in the UMA Medical Assistant program, see the classes section on this page.
+To see a complete list of the courses you would take in the UMA Medical Assistant program, see the courses section on this page.

 Q: How long does it take for a medical assistant diploma at UMA?